Ghana's ranking for starting business drops

 He recounted that the World Bank, funded by the DfID presented research on how government, donors and the private sector could learn from the experiences of Ghana's two previous Private Sector Development Strategies.

-He said the Plan would guide the medium term planning process and provides an important framework for action that can guide this dialogue.
+He said the Plan would guide the medium term planning process and provide an important framework for action that can guide this dialogue.

 "Ghana's peers in Sub-Saharan Africa are reforming faster and going further.
-For example, Kenya has improved its Doing Business ranking from 129 to 108 in the last year alone.
+For example, Kenya has improved its Doing Business ranking from 129 to 108 in the last year alone," he said.

 "Ghana faces competition from other countries that have cottoned on to the importance of institutional reforms and cutting red tape, initiatives that allow businesses to thrive, create jobs and pay taxes," he said.